 - Does NOT Need to be Extensive or Expensive

 - Equipment Needs Determined by Your Level of Participation

 - Start Small Until Interests and Needs are Determined

 - Modest VHF/UHF Handheld

 - Possibly Later, Based on Needs

-- HF Radio and Antenna
+- HF Capabilities

 - Computer

 - Backup Power (Generator, Battery, Solar)

 - Personal Radio Service Radios (FRS, GMRS)

-- Public Service Scanners (Police, Fire, etc.)
+- Public Safety Scanners (Police, Fire, etc.)

 - Seek Advice from ARES members, Local Nets and Radio Clubs!

-So, Why Join ARES or Engage in Public Service?
+Why Join ARES or SKYWARN or Engage in Public Service?

-As an ARES member or public service volunteer you have the potential to be an important emergency communications link in times of local, regional, national and even international crisis.
+As an ARES or SKYWARN member or Public Service volunteer you will have the ability to be an important emergency communications link in times of local, regional, national and even international events.

-Your willingness to give your time and energy in times of need will be truly appreciated by those affected by your generosity.
+Your willingness to give your time, energy and expertise in times of need will be truly appreciated by those affected by your generosity.